Cerebellar vermis: Lobe anatomy

 Schematic representation of the major anatomical subdivisions of the cerebellum.

 The lingula is the first lobule of the upper portion of the vermis on the superoinferior axis and pertains to the paleocerebellum together with the central lobule, culmen, pyramid and uvula.
 It is separated from the central lobule by the pre-central fissure.
 The central lobule is the second lobule of the upper portion of the vermis on the superoinferior axis.
 The culmen is the third and largest lobule of the upper portion of the vermis on the superoinferior axis.
 It is separated from the declive by the primary fissure and is related with the anterior quadrangular lobule of the hemisphere.
+The culmen and the anterior parts of the quadrangular lobules form the lobus culminis; the clivus and the posterior parts form the lobus clivi.
 The pyramid is the seventh lobule of the vermis on the superoinferior axis.
 It is separated from the tuber and uvula by the pre-pyramidal and secondary fissures, respectively.
 This lobule is related with the biventral lobule of the hemisphere.
 The uvula is the second largest lobule, following the culmen.
 It pertains to the paleocerebellum and is separated from the nodule by the posterolateral fissure.